Aeonium canariense (L.) Webb & Berthel.

 Giant Velvet Rose, Tree Aeonium

 Aeonium canariense is a succulent plant with rosettes of bright green leaves that become tinged with red when grown in the spring sun.
-It grows up to 1 feet (30 cm) tall when not in bloom, with rosettes up to 8 inches (20 cm) in diameter.
+It grows up to 1 foot (30 cm) tall when not in bloom.
+The rosettes are up to 8 inches (20 cm) in diameter.
 Each rosette is monocarpic, which means it dies right after it flowers.
 Blooming stems packed with cream-yellow flowers emerge in summer, reaching up to 3 feet (90 cm).

 How to Grow and Care